angelospanag/my-personal-site/README.md

 Hello, I am Angelos, a Contractor Software Engineer.

+## Where can I find your CV?

+Always available on my website along with my contact details: https://angelospanag.me/about

 ## Favourite languages/tools for software development?

 Mainly Go and Python for backend development and React/TypeScript for frontend development.
 This blog is [using Next.js](https://github.com/angelospanag/my-personal-site) with a [starter blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog) and [Vercel](https://vercel.com/) for automating its deployment.